General Rules of Poker

 Each player starts with five cards (or seven for some games).
 The chips then wagered according to the relative strength of the cards.
 The player who bids the most chips wins unless somebody matches the bet.
 If so, the remaining players will show their cards.
 The best hand will win all the chips.

 Each player starts with five cards continue with a round of betting.
 The remaining players can trade a maximum of three cards from the deck.
-A player can trade all his other four cards if only he has an Ace.
+If a player has an Ace, he may trade all four of his other cards.

-Starting from the left of the dealer, each player can either:
+Starting to the left of the dealer, each player has four options: